arduino/docs-content/content/hardware/07.opta/opta-family/opta/tutorials/18.conveyor-sorting-app-note/content.md

 - `stopSystem`: This input is activated when the system is in stopping mode.
 It is energized based on the logic from previous steps that command the system to stop.
 - `runSystem`: This is a coil (output) that gets energized when the system is in the running state.
 When this output is active, it indicates that the system is currently operational.

 **Resume**: This rung controls the system's transition to the running state.
-The system will enter the running state (runSystem is energized) if a start command is given (startSystem is active) and no stop command is present (stopSystem is inactive).
+The system will enter the running state (`runSystem` is energized) if a start command is given (`startSystem` is active) and no stop command is present (`stopSystem` is inactive).
 Once the system is running, it will remain in this state until a stop command is issued.

 The **Rung 04**

 ![Conveyor and Sorting System](assets/Rung04.png)

 - `runSystem`: This input is energized when the system is in the running state.
-It indicates that the overall system is opera+tional.
+It indicates that the overall system is operational.
 - `sortedTime`: This input represents a timing condition related to the brief stop of the entry conveyor when a color is detected.
 - `sortingConveyor`: This is a coil (output) that is energized to activate the sorting conveyor, which is responsible for moving objects to the sorting area.
 - `entryConveyor`: This is a coil (output) that is energized to activate the entry conveyor, responsible for moving objects into the sorting conveyor.